Skip to main content

 Saving for an emergency is an important part of rebuilding your credit.
 Debt often starts when you use a credit card to cover something unexpected, like a medical bill or car repair.
 By having a safety net in place, you can stop the cycle of debt before it gets out of hand.

 Although attacking debt is an important part of rebuilding credit, you can also start your emergency fund.
-Try to have enough in your emergency fund to cover a few months of expenses.
+Try to save enough in your emergency fund to cover a few months of expenses.
 As you reduce your debt, you'll have more money for your emergency fund.

 4. Be careful with new credit